nosas/blog/performance_classification/article.md

 For instance, given a dataset with 950 dogs and 50 cats we might assume the model retains its 93% accuracy.
 This is not the case.
 The model will incorrectly predict dog samples as cats as a result of its imbalanced training, resulting in significantly lower accuracy.
-We can agree that the model has high accuracy on unbalanced tasks - specifically those that favor cat samples - but it will perform poorly on balanced tasks where there's an equal number of dog and cat samples.
+We can agree that the model has high accuracy on imbalanced tasks - specifically those that favor cat samples - but it will perform poorly on balanced tasks where there's an equal number of dog and cat samples.

 Accuracy does not provide insight to the model's general performance, but rather the model's performance on a specific dataset.
 Furthermore, accuracy does not take into account the subtleties of class imbalances, or differing costs of false negatives and false positives.